 ¿Hablas Diseño? offers an intensive summer program that addresses the growing needs of the Latino global market.

-- Courses are available in advertising, branding, copywriting, marketing, illustration and cartooning.
+- Courses are available in advertising, design, copywriting, film and video, illustration and media studies.

 - Our faculty encompasses some of New York City's best Latino talent.